CP1404/Practicals/prac_02/README.md

 # Practice & Extension Work

-The final part of pracs will usually be for you to do outside of prac time.
+The final part of pracs will usually be for you to do outside prac time.
 Use these exercises as normal practice and as ways to learn new things.

 ##Practice